GSA/idmanagement.gov/_partners/fibf.md

     href: '#project-timeline'
   - text: ICAM - FIBF Background
     href: '#icam-fibf-background'
-  - text: What is FIBF
+  - text: What is FIBF?
-    href: '#what-is-fibf'
+    href: '#what-is-fibf?'
   - text: ICAM FIBF Team
     href: '#icam-fibf-team'
   - text: How Agencies can use the FIBF for ICAM